tudat-team/tudat-space/docs/source/_src_api/state_propagation.rst

 Propagating System State & Variational Equations
 =========================================================

-For propagation of the variational equations alongside the system state, a different sort of simulator object - a ``VariationalEquationsSolver`` - has to be used.
+For propagation of the variational equations alongside the system state, a different sort of simulator object - a ``VariationalSimulator`` - has to be used.
-``VariationalEquationsSolver`` objects contain a ``DynamicsSimulator`` object, which means that they can do anything that a ``DynamicsSimulator`` can plus the added functionality of propagating variational equations.
+``VariationalSimulator`` objects contain a ``Simulator`` object, which means that they can do anything that a ``Simulator`` can plus the added functionality of propagating variational equations.

-To propagate the variational equations alongside the single-arc system state, the ``SingleArcVariationalEquationsSolver`` derivative of the ``VariationalEquationsSolver`` base class should be used.
+To propagate the variational equations alongside the single-arc system state, the ``SingleArcVariationalSimulator`` derivative of the ``VariationalSimulator`` base class should be used.
 With the basic simulation setup (system of bodies, integrator settings, propagator settings) and the parameter settings for the variational equations, a variational equations solver can be set up.
 The setup works similarly to the normal dynamics simulator:

 .. code-block:: python

-	variational_equations_solver = estimation_setup.SingleArcVariationalEquationsSolver(
+        variational_equations_solver = estimation_setup.SingleArcVariationalSimulator(
 		bodies, integrator_settings, propagator_settings,
 		estimation_setup.create_parameters_to_estimate(parameter_settings, bodies)
 		)